 Hunting Squirrels In Spring

 Learning how to hunt squirrels in the spring is different than hunting squirrels in the fall or winter.
-Squirrels eat different foods in the spring and you will find them in different locations, so tactics must be adjusted.
+Squirrels eat different foods in the spring.
+You will find them in different locations because of this.
+Your squirrel hunting tactics must be adjusted in the spring.
 You can find squirrels in the same area as long as the food is available.
 Some areas with squirrels in the winter may not have them in the spring due to this lack of food.
 Usually though squirrels live in areas where the food is available year round, so keep this in mind.

 Where To Find Squirrels When Hunting In The Spring